 As a music lover, you want the best possible audio quality inside your car, but what if your budget can only allow for so much?
 Standard speakers just aren’t good enough, but high-end products may be just out of your range.

 There are other options to suit your needs.
-A mid-range speaker will give you the great sound quality that you desire, without breaking the bank.
+A mid-range speaker will give you the excellent sound quality you desire without breaking the bank.
 Choosing new speakers can be overwhelming.
-Manufacturers all take a unique approach to speaker design, and the different series and price brackets will reflect the different qualities of music reproduction.
+Manufacturers take a unique approach to speaker design, and the different series and price brackets will reflect the various qualities of music reproduction.

 |Best Overall||Infinity Kappa 2-Way Coaxial Car Speaker||

 |Best Value||Pioneer Surface Mount 3-Way Bass-Reflex Speakers||

 |Premium Choice||Alpine Coaxial 2-Way Car Audio Speakers||

 |Polk Audio 2-Way Component System||